atomita/lazuli/README.md

 lazuli
 ======

-Lazuli is a blog-aware, static site generator in AngularJS
+Lazuli is a blog-aware, static site in AngularJS